Ev. Luth. Pfarramt Heilig-Geist-Kirche

 10. September 2023

-Massive noise disturbance from unnecessarily loud sound systems throughout the entire neighborhood with frequent, long, and unbelievably loud bell ringing.
-The few people who still have an interest in the institution of the church can surely practice their faith without such noise disturbance.
-In summer, sleeping with the window open is impossible unless you want to be thrown out of bed earlier than on workdays.
-So you have to choose between sleep deprivation due to heat and sleep deprivation due to noise.
+Massive noise nuisance from unnecessarily loud sound coverage of the entire neighborhood with frequent, long, and incredibly loud bell ringing.
+The few people who still have an interest in the institution of the church can surely practice their faith without such noise nuisance.
+Sleeping in summer with the window open is impossible unless you want to be thrown out of bed earlier than on workdays.
+So you have the choice between sleep deprivation due to heat and sleep deprivation due to noise.